MicrosoftDocs/windows365/Windows365/enterprise/windows-365-boot-guide.md

   - **Group name**: Enter the group name.
 For example, enter `Windows 365 boot physical devices`.

 - **Choose an existing group**: Select an existing group.
-You guided scenario resources are deployed to this group.
+Your guided scenario resources are deployed to this group.

 When you're done assigning groups, select **Next: Review + create**.